Username or Email Address

 Catherine Burnet, Scottish Regional Chair, KPMG

-Secondly, walking through the space, you will notice our beautiful Revolution 54 with aluminium framing.
+Secondly, walking through the space, you will notice our beautiful Revolution 54.
 This design allows sunlight to penetrate these meeting rooms as well adding another element of imaginative architecture.
-These bespoke double-glazed partitions are designed to fit the space perfectly as well as providing acoustic privacy.
+Designing bespoke double-glazed partitions ensures partitions fit the space perfectly as well as providing acoustic privacy.

 We installed Shoreditch Edition Revolution 54 to the communal café area, which adds to the flow of the space.
 The Shoreditch bands match the black lighting bars, creating a harmonious flow.
-In addition to the design, the Revolution 54 boasts functionality in providing further acoustic protection.
-We installed this to protect the working area from any sound intrusion emanating out of the busy café, allowing focus and dynamic working.
+In addition to the design, the Revolution 54 boasts functionality in providing further acoustic reduction.
+We installed this to reduce any sound intrusion emanating out of the busy café, allowing focus and dynamic working.

 Edge Symmetry double glazed doors and timber doors were also used throughout the design to ensure differentiation.
 A bespoke double leaf door to the café entrance was used with the specification that one leaf could remain open at certain times whilst the other leaf was closed.
 A design technique used to control the flow of traffic in and out of the café area.

 KPMG specified an “open and collaborative space that is fun, quirky and reflects the locality”.
 A task achieved through interesting influxes of imaginative design.
 This is abundantly clear in the artistic wood panelling as seen in the reception.
-Intricate patterns have been cut out of and fitted to the walls around the room.
+Intricate patterns have been cut out of timber panels and positioned on the walls around the room.
 The design here works in harmony with our partitions in creating an open, quirky space.